devfernandorodrigues/instagram-basic-display-client/README.md

 To start you need:

 - A Facebook developers account.
-- A app with permissions to Instagram Baisc Display API.
+- A app with permissions to Instagram Basic Display API.

 For more instructions, please, read the [docs](https://developers.facebook.com/docs/instagram-basic-display-api/) from facebook.